ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ## Summary

-??

 ## Next Step

 We have completed our data pipeline from a CSV files to our data warehouse and dashboard.
 We can now discuss an advanced concept in data engineering, data streaming, which enables the integration of data in real-time.
+Let's take a look at that next.

 Coming Soon!